SpringsteinM/thesis/template.typ

   // The thesis' keywords, can be left empty if not needed
   keywords: none,

+  // The thesis' glossary, can be left empty if not needed glossary:none,
   // The thesis' content
   body
 ) = {
   // Set document matadata.
   set document(title: title, author: candidate.name)

   // Set the body font, "New Computer Modern" gives a LaTeX-like look set text(font: "New Computer Modern", lang: lang, size: 12pt)